nesl/FriedParts/README.md

 Licensing and Terms of Use
 ==========================
-This project and all of its components assets (images, code, files, libraries, and components) are released under the following license terms and conditions.
+This project and all of its components and assets (images, code, files, libraries, and components) are released under the following license terms and conditions.

 Copyright
 ---------